-Improved methods for tillage and weed control are required, particularly to raise the labor productivity in extensive systems.
-On-farm testing of a minimum tillage systems is in progress in Kenya.
-An inexpensive ox-drawn tie ridger and seeder which would permit mechanical control of weeds in Ethiopia is also entering on-farm tests; recent research to identify varieties that compete well with weeds is helping bean breeders.
+• Improved methods for tillage and weed control are required, particularly to raise the labor productivity in extensive systems.
+On-farm testing of a minimum tillage system is in progress in Kenya.
+An inexpensive ox-drawn seeder which would permit mechanical control of weeds in Ethiopia is also entering on-farm tests; recent research to identify varieties that compete well with weeds is helping bean breeders.